con-schy1/Analytics_AdBlocker/README.md

 8) There is no need to ad an additional entry in **adList** array.
 9) That's it!
 Repeat the steps until the ad is gone.

+## Rules
+<h4>There's a couple project rules:</h4>
+1) No Blocking Cookie Consent Banners and their technologies
+2) No Blocking Chat Bots
+3) Don't use main_frame as a Resource Type

 ## Download